Andrea-Taloni/GPT-Wars-Creating-and-Detecting-Fake-Data-Sets-with-Generative-Artificial-Intelligence/README.md

 Refined Fake Data Set - Sample Conversation with Fake Data Creator (3).xlsx

-They can be downloaded from the public repository as Excel files.
+They can be downloaded from the public repository.
 These data sets were not included inside the Manuscript.

 2.3 - This is the data set submitted to Fake Data Detector for the purpose of forensic analysis (it was renamed to "Data Set 1a" prior to the analysis to prevent bias):